 - You can overpay for car rental insurance.
 A large portion of the car rental contract concerns who is responsible for damage costs if the vehicle is in an accident.
 Before renting a car, you should do your homework.
 Find out whether your auto insurance covers rental cars, and whether your credit card includes coverage for rental cars.
 Our Quick Primer on Car Rental Insurance gives you your options.

 How to Snag a Cheap Car Rental

 When it comes to renting a car, there are many ways to land a good deal.
 Car rental companies use dynamic pricing.
 That’s a fancy way of saying that prices go up and down all the time, based on supply and demand.
-These companies also offer promotions and coupons that offer discounts and perks, and you might be eligible for better rates if you’re a member of a club or group, such as AAA or Costco.
+These companies also offer promotions and coupons that offer discounts and perks.
+In addition, you might be eligible for discounts if you’re a member of a club, such as AAA or Costco.

 At AutoSlash, we track rental car prices, coupons and promotions to help you get the best rate possible.
 Here’s how to land a cheap car rental:

 - Fill out an AutoSlash Quote Request.
 Our quote request form collects all the information necessary to search all the publicly available discounts for the lowest possible rates, whether you are looking for a round-trip or one-way reservation.
 The form also lets you specify any memberships that may result in lower rates.
 (If we find a great rate through one of your memberships, be aware that you will need to provide proof of membership when you pickup the rental car.)

 - Lock in your rate.
 Once our servers find the best available rates, you’ll receive an email for quick action.
 Rental car rates can change at any time, so you should act quickly to secure a good rate.